 “The Train Analogy.
 We are much similar to trains.
 The train passes through their destinations and carries with it a load of weight, as our minds also do.
 We travel from one destination to the next with our burdens on our shoulders.
 If we only could try to open our minds to a new set of thoughts.
 The train leaves each moment and passes through the next, leaving destinations behind.
 And so do we, we carry much weight and could be better off leaving our worries behind.
 A heavy mind creates a heavy heart.
 Make your burdens in your heart as light as a feather so it can blow with the wind.“

 As you can see from the excerpts above from my sadhana journal, my progress went from resistance, sobbing, nightmares to insightful truths of how we could live a more conscious life.
-And that actually makes it OKAY to have difficulties in the beginning of a meditation practice, it is also something you can`t avoid.
+And that actually makes it OKAY to have difficulties at the beginning of meditation practice, it is also something you can`t avoid.
 It`s all apart of the process of that journey to self-discovery and also to rest in a balance of a neutral state of mind.
 In Kundalini Yoga we talk about The Three Functional Minds, and how it has three powerful functions, the Negative, Positive and Neutral Mind.

 “The Neutral or Meditative Mind is the ultimate “win-win” mentality.
 From here you look at the whole play of life with compassion.
 The Neutral Mind evaluates the input of your Negative and Positive Minds.
 If your Neutral Mind is weak, you may have a hard time making decisions.
 You’ll have the habit of feeling victimized by life because you don’t know how to integrate your experiences and find meaning in them.
 You may have a hard time seeing beyond the polarities of life on Earth and tuning into the great cosmic scheme of things.” – The Aquarian Teacher Training Manual